Walter Reed receives "A" Grade for Patient Safety from Leapfrog Group

-Walter Reed National Military Medical Center recently received an “A” Leapfrog Hospital Safety Grade, indicative of its commitment to providing the highest level of safety and care to its beneficiaries.
+Walter Reed National Military Medical Center recently received an “A” Leapfrog Hospital Safety Grade.

+This “A” grade highlights Walter Reed's commitment to providing the highest levels of safety and care to our nation's service members, their families, and beneficiaries.

+As part of a select group, Walter Reed is one of only nine military medical sites to have earned this significant recognition.
+The "A" rating places it among the top tier of hospitals for maintaining the strictest safety standards and demonstrating excellence in protecting patients from harm and providing safe health care.

 |Date Taken: